carmelosammarco/FTPsubsetMO/README.md

 FTPsubsetMO
 ```

-After that just type on the pop upped screen the parameters asked.
-Finally just click on the red Download button to start the download/subsetting process.
+After that just type on the pop upped screen the parameters asked/required.
+Finally just click on the red download button to start the download/subsetting process.

 -----